LaureGajetti88/Data-ScienceTech-Institute-AWS_CLOUD/Tutorials/AWSTuto_install_Rstudio.md

 Here you have to add rule because we need to connect on the serveur that we create to login on Rsutio serveur.
 (Remark : you can do this step after if you forget to do it at this step).
 So :

+Be careful to configure the Security Group.
+Hint, RServer uses the port 8787 and Shiny Server the port 3838.
 1. Click on "add rules" : choose "custom TCP" for type and add 8787 for port range
 2. Click on "add rules" : choose "custom TCP" for type and add 3838 for port range

 Remark, before step 6 AWS you can add a Tag for more clarity like "R studio serveur" for your instance.